bxdoan/bxdoan/README.md

 <div align="center">

-> No matter how hard or impossible it is, never lose sight of your goal.
+> We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light.

-> — Monkey D Luffy —
+> — Plato —

 </div>